rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 npm install react-apollo --save
 {{< /highlight >}}

 Second, import its ApolloProvider component, and use it as a composing component around your App component.
-Under the hood, it uses React's Context API to pass the Apollo Client through your application.
-Remember to pass the client instance to it as prop:
+Under the hood, it uses [React's Context API](https://www.robinwieruch.de/react-context-api/) to pass the Apollo Client through your application.

 {{< highlight javascript "hl_lines=3 11 13" >}}
 import React from 'react';